Octagon-simon/microsoft-login-clone/README.md

 This is a clone of the iconic login page for Microsoft (outlook) accounts with its form validation.

+### ✨TECH-STACK

+- HTML
+- CSS
+- JavaScript

-### 👀 PREVIEW
+### 🔍 PREVIEW

-Below is a gif of how this clone looks like
+Below is a short clip of what this clone looks like

 <img src="clone.gif" alt="preview" />